-The first component of the financing consists of the issuance of up to \$10.5 million (CAD\$14 million) of unsecured convertible debentures (the "Convertible Debentures") of the Company.
-The Convertible Debentures will be sold in multiple tranches, as needed, on a brokered private placement basis through the Company's financial advisors, IBK Capital.
-During the period the Company closed three tranches of the private placement of the Convertible Debentures that raised gross proceeds of \$3,178,487 (CAD\$4,256,292).
+The first component of the financing consisted of the issuance of up to \$10.5 million (CAD\$14 million) of unsecured convertible debentures (the "Convertible Debentures") of the Company.
+The Convertible Debentures were sold in multiple tranches on a brokered private placement basis through the Company's financial advisors, IBK Capital.
+During the period the Company closed five tranches of the private placement of the Convertible Debentures that raised gross proceeds of \$3,729,921 (CAD\$4,988,292).
 The Convertible Debentures, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature two years from the date of issue.
-The Company paid \$203,391 (CAD\$266,023) in brokerage fees related and other costs related to the closing of these three tranches.
+The Company paid \$373,502 (CAD\$499,462) in brokerage fees and other costs related to the closing of these five tranches.

-The Convertible Debentures are convertible at the option of the holders thereof into units at any time after October 31, 2019 at a conversion price of CAD\$0.40 per unit for a total 10,640,730 units of the Company.
-Each unit will consist of one common share and one common share purchase warrant.
-Each common share purchase warrant will entitle the holder to purchase one common share of the Company at a price of CAD\$0.50 per share for a period of two years from the date upon which the convertible debenture is converted into units.
+The Convertible Debentures are convertible at the option of the holders into Units at any time after October 31, 2019 at a conversion price of CAD\$0.40 per unit for a total 10,640,730 Units of the Company.
+Each Unit consists of one common share and one common share purchase warrant.
+Each common share purchase warrant entitles the holder to purchase one common share of the Company at a price of CAD\$0.50 per share for a period of two years from the date upon which the convertible debenture is converted into units.
 In the event that the sale of the Company's DenseLight subsidiary is completed, holders of Convertible Debentures have the right to cause the Company to repurchase the Convertible Debentures at face value, subject to certain restrictions.
 The Convertible Debentures are governed by a trust indenture between the Company and TSX Trust Company as trustee.
+For the purposes of the right to cause the Company to repurchase the Convertible Debentures, the Company has determined that the sale of the DenseLight subsidiary shall not be completed until the receipt of the second tranche payment from the Buyer in the amount of US\$13 million.